watson-developer-cloud/assistant-toolkit/integrations/webchat/agent-assist/agent-verify/README.md

 - serviceInstanceID

 ## Test Simulator Setup
-Before setting up this sample application with a specific CCaaS service provider, its best to setup and run the test simulator on your agent-verify Watson Assistant Actions.
-After setting up Watson Assistant as described above, simply load the `simulator-agent-assist-verify.html` file into a browser.
-Once loaded you can enter both caller and agent input into the text boxes on the left side of the screen and observe the Watson Assistant responses on the right.
+Before setting up this sample application with a specific CCaaS service provider, its best to setup and run the test simulator on your agent-verify IBM watsonx Assistant Actions.
+After setting up IBM watsonx Assistant as described above, simply load the `simulator-agent-assist-verify.html` file into a browser.
+Once loaded you can enter both caller and agent input into the text boxes on the left side of the screen and observe the IBM watsonx Assistant responses on the right.

 You can use the sample Actions skill and transcript included in the samples directory to test if you'd like.